gpetho/preverb/Grashchenkov.md

 In formal linguistics, it is common to speak of so-called coercion or semantic shift.
 With coercion, the formation of not only the morphological but also the analytical comparative is permissible:

-(363) (From the works of I. F. Annensky)
+(363) (From the works of I. F. Annensky)<br/>
-Chto mozhet byt' boleye russkim, chem etot vechnyy kirpichnyy zavod, eto spasitel'noye zavtra… 'What could be more Russian than this eternal brick factory, this saving tomorrow…'
+Chto mozhet byt' boleye russkim, chem etot vechnyy kirpichnyy zavod, eto spasitel'noye zavtra…<br/>
+'What could be more Russian than this eternal brick factory, this saving tomorrow…'

-(364) (From the works of V. G. Belinsky)
+(364) (From the works of V. G. Belinsky)<br/>
-… pod perom Batyushkova eta poema yavilas' boleye grecheskoyu, chem v originale.
+… pod perom Batyushkova eta poema yavilas' boleye grecheskoyu, chem v originale.<br/>
 '…under Batyushkov's pen, this poem appeared more Greek than in the original.'

-(365) (From the works of L. N. Andreyev)
+(365) (From the works of L. N. Andreyev)<br/>
-… samomu sebe kazalsya uzhasnym, neveroyatnym, boleye greshnym i buntuyushchim, chem yesli by kazhdyy den' rezal po cheloveku…
+… samomu sebe kazalsya uzhasnym, neveroyatnym, boleye greshnym i buntuyushchim, chem yesli by kazhdyy den' rezal po cheloveku…<br/>
 '…he seemed to himself terrible, unbelievable, more sinful and rebellious than if he cut a person every day…'

-(366) (From the works of P. D. Boborykin)
+(366) (From the works of P. D. Boborykin)<br/>
-Sanya otvedala i ternovki, meneye sladkoy i boleye vyazhushchey, chem slivyanka, ochen' krepkoy.
+Sanya otvedala i ternovki, meneye sladkoy i boleye vyazhushchey, chem slivyanka, ochen' krepkoy.<br/>
 'Sanya tasted the sloe berry liquor, less sweet and more astringent than the plum liquor, very strong.'

 In these examples, AC is formed from adjectives with suffixes _-sk_ and _-shch_, which, as we indicated above, block MC formation: _*russkeye_ '*more Russian', _*grecheskeye_ '*more Greek', _*buntuyushcheye_ '*more rebellious', _*vyazhushcheye_ '*more astringent'.
 Nevertheless, the comparison situation becomes semantically permissible in cases of coercion, as shown by the examples above.